Jahia/provisioning-tutorials/04-jexperience/README.md

 cd provisioning-examples/04-jexperienec
 ```

-This tutorial is a bit more combursome when compared to the previous ones as it requires you to obtain a [GeoLite license key from maxmind]( https://dev.maxmind.com/geoip/geoip2/geolite2/)
+This tutorial is a bit more combursome when compared to the previous ones as it requires you to obtain a [GeoLite license key from maxmind]( https://dev.maxmind.com/geoip/geoip2/geolite2/).
+This is used by Unomi to associate IP addresses with their geolocation.

 ## After startup